EnnioTorre/appbackery-cicd-demo/README.md

-# appbackery-cicd-demo

-*For other versions of OpenShift, follow the instructions in the corresponding branch.

-# CI/CD Demo - OpenShift Container Platform 4.4
+# Appbackery-cicd-demo - OpenShift Container Platform 4.4

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.